Insight: Look, no hands! Augmented reality gets a grip

 Layar's demonstration video went viral in 2009.
 It showed period houses as seen from a boat on Amsterdam's canals.
 By pointing a camera at the houses, information about which were for sale and their prices is layered on the camera image.

-Not for the faint-hearted, but another eye-opener for the house hunter, SpotCrime, by Popvox, will people the scene with the stylised muggers, murderers and burglars that have graced the neighbourhood, too.
+Not for the faint-hearted, but another eye-opener for the house hunter, SpotCrime, by Popvox, will people the scene with the stylized muggers, murderers and burglars that have graced the neighborhood, too.

 CHIPS WITH VIRTUALLY EVERYTHING